davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 fault zone, suggesting that deep fluid transport along fracture networks may contribute to anomalously high surface heat flow in the Coast Ranges.

+Estimates of the thermal state of the deep lithosphere derived from seismic tomography show cooler geotherms than predicted by conductive extrapolation of surface heat flow, with temperatures of 700--1100ºC occurring at depths of 50--100 km beneath coastal California [@Goes2002]. @Li2007 estimates the depth of the lithosphere-asthenosphere boundary to be ~70 km in the southern Coast Ranges.
+With a lithosphere-asthenosphere boundary at 1200-1300ºC [e.g.
+@OReilly2010; @Fischer2010], this corresponds to steady-state geotherms of 70-80 mW/m^2.

-Together, these factors suggest that conductive geotherms anchored by surface heat flows represent a maximum limit on geothermal gradients in the mantle lithosphere.
+Non-convective crustal heat transport mechanisms and external tomographic constraints suggest that conductive geotherms anchored by surface heat flows are maximum limits on geothermal gradients in the mantle lithosphere.
 Speculatively, 70-90 mW/m^2 surface heat flows in the Coast Ranges may correspond to conductive components of ~60-80 mW/m^2 that more accurately model the deep lithospheric geotherm.

 ## Depth constraints from Crystal Knob xenoliths